Purpose & Values

 - Equity – we advance food production and distribution strategies to those who are marginalized.

-Why this Initiative is Needed
+Why this Initiative is needed

 We advance affordable, attainable, and culturally responsive strategies to bring more access to the people.
 We practice a systems approach that values and responds to the individual needs of our communities to achieve scalable and sustainable solutions.
 We advance food production and distribution strategies to those who are marginalized to improve equity.
 We partner together intentionally to achieve a greater collective impact for our region.